rucub100/devwebpen/README.md

 ## Concepts

-This section provides a deeper dive into the core concepts and design choices behind `webpen`.
+This section provides a deeper dive into the core concepts and design choices behind devwebpen.

 ### Architecture